willGraham01/PiranhasHalfyord/plot/scenes/07-hideout-infiltration.md

 Whiskers, if not adopted, will also join the party at this point.

 If the animated cargo was prevented from taking the sewers to the hideout, then have a single animated loot wolf be present in the tavern.
-It will have backed Hope into the kitchen (what it is actually trying to do is enter the cellar, but is unable to do so hence is waiting idly), and she will naturally be worried.
+It will have backed Hope into the kitchen (what it is actually trying to do is enter the cellar, but is unable to do so hence is waiting idly), and she will naturally be terrified.
 The party should be able to dispatch the animated wolf quickly, or if they leave it up and open the cellar it will provide some more context clues in the next few scenes.

 If the cargo managed to get to the hideout via the sewers, Hope will just be performing her cleaning duties and will be surprised to have the door open and the party burst in.